-The Company's fundamental basis of its corporate governance is to fulfill social responsibilities as a listed company under PeptiDream Group's mission of discovering the next-generation of transformational medicines.
+I. Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information a listed company under PeptiDream Group's mission of discovering the next-generation of transformational medicines.
 The Company strives to support people around the world who are suffering from diseases, as well as to improve the soundness and efficiency of our corporate management and to sustainably enhance our corporate value.